Where to Get Help:

 Director of Programs, Rachel Plattus

 The New Economy Coalition (NEC) is a network of organizations seeking to imagine and build a future where people, communities, and ecosystems thrive.
-NEC is seeking to create deep change in the economy and politics—placing power in the hands of people.
+NEC is seeking to create deep change in the economy and politics—placing power in the hands of the people.

 New Economy Working Group